F. Matthias Alexander: Famous pupils

 Philosopher and education reformer John Dewey, who wrote about both his experience as a student of F.M.
 Alexander and about the importance of Alexander's work in introductions to three of Alexander's books: Man's Supreme Inheritance (in edition published in 1918), Constructive Conscious Control of the Individual (in original publication in 1923), and The Use of the Self (in original publication in 1932).

 Cartoonist and illustrator Ronald Searle made an original drawing of F. M. Alexander, signed and with the comment "Ronald Searle 1953.
 For F. M. from the reconstituted artist, with thanks," Reproduced in F. M. Alexander's The Universal Constant in Living (Mouritz, 2000, London).

 Actor Harry Brodribb Irving, son of Henry Irving, autographed a photo "To F. M. Alexander for his ... ?
 1907".

 Actress Viola Tree (1885–1938, daughter of Herbert Beerbohm Tree), autographed a full-length photo "To Matthias Alexander with many thanks from Viola Tree 1909".

 Other actors who consulted him were Constance Collier, Oscar Asche and Matheson Lang.

 While living and working in South Africa, Professor Raymond Dart, along with his two children, had lessons in the Alexander Technique.

 The English novelist Aldous Huxley was strongly influenced by F. M. Alexander and included him as a character in his 1936 pacifist theme novel Eyeless in Gaza.

 Gertrude Stein's brother Leo called the Technique "the method for keeping your eye on the ball applied to life".

 The conservative philosopher and artist Anthony M. Ludovici was a pupil of Alexander's.
 Ludovici, sceptical at first, was sponsored by an admirer, Agnes Birrell, to have a course of lessons.
 He was the author of the first book on the Alexander Technique not by F.M.
 Alexander.

 George Bernard Shaw was also a student of the Alexander Technique.
-Sir Charles Sherrington, Nobel Prize winner in physiology a strong supporter and Edward Maisel, T'ai chi ch'uan Past Grandmaster, Director of the American Physical Fitness Research Institute and a member of the President's Council on Physical Fitness wrote an introduction and made the selection from F. M. Alexander's writings published as The Resurrection of the Body.
+Sir Charles Sherrington, Nobel Prize winner in physiology a strong supporter and Edward Maisel, tai chi Past Grandmaster, director of the American Physical Fitness Research Institute and a member of the President's Council on Physical Fitness wrote an introduction and made the selection from F. M. Alexander's writings published as The Resurrection of the Body.

-Moshé Feldenkrais had lessons with Alexander.
+Moshé Feldenkrais, developer of the Feldenkrais Method, had lessons with Alexander.

 Politician Sir Stafford Cripps, at the time he was British Chancellor of the Exchequer, consulted Alexander.
 He and his wife Dame Isobel Cripps were both his supporters.

 General Sir Archibald James Murray had lessons.
-He was Chief of Staff to the Commander-in-Chief of the British Expeditionary Force at the outbreak of WW1.
+He was chief of staff to the commander-in-chief of the British Expeditionary Force at the outbreak of WW1.

 In 1945, Anthony Brooke, the Rajah Muda of Sarawak, had lessons with Alexander.

 Alexander celebrated his 70th birthday in the company of Lord Lytton.

-In 1973 Nikolaas Tinbergen devoted about half of his Nobel Prize acceptance speech to a very favorable description of the Alexander technique and its benefits, including references to scientific evaluations.
+In 1973 Nikolaas Tinbergen devoted about half of his Nobel Prize acceptance speech to a very favorable description of the Alexander Technique and its benefits, including references to scientific evaluations.
 Tinbergen and his family had been students of the technique.